aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

       Properties:
         BucketName: !Sub '${S3BucketNamePrefix}-${AWS::Region}-${AWS::AccountId}'
 ```
-See `code/solutions/pseudo-parameters.yaml` for the full solution.
+See `code/solutions/pseudo-parameters/pseudo-parameters.yaml` for the full solution.

 {{% /expand %}}

 Test your solution, to verify it worked as you expected.
 First, [update the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) you created earlier: choose to use the template whose content you updated.
-Wait until the stack update operation succeeds, and verify your S3 bucket uses the `YOUR_BUCKET_NAME_PREFIX-AWS_REGION_YOUR_ACCOUNT_ID` format.
+Wait until the stack update operation succeeds, and verify your S3 bucket uses the `YOUR_BUCKET_NAME_PREFIX-AWS_REGION-YOUR_ACCOUNT_ID` format.

 ### Clean up